ssannejohansson/ReviewRoom/README.md

 - PostgreSQL with Prisma was used as the database.
 This gives the app real persistence across restarts and deploys, and makes the docker-compose setup more realistic.
 - The backend uses small route handlers and straightforward validation so the tests can target behavior directly.
-- The frontend stays intentionally simple: login, logout, public show browsing, and protected create/review actions.
+- The frontend stays intentionally simple: login, logout, public show API and protected create/review actions.

 What was challenging: